-A number of employers have indicated their intention to make accelerated payments for their future years deficit recovery amounts.
+A number of employers have made accelerated payments for their future years deficit recovery amounts.

 c) Actuarial Present Value of Promised Retirement Benefits

 The actuarial present value of promised retirement benefits has been calculated by the Fund's actuaries in accordance with IAS 19.
 To do this, the actuaries rolled forward the value of the Employers' liabilities calculated for the Triennial valuation as at 31 March 2016 allowing for the different financial assumptions required under IAS19.
 The assumptions used for the purposes of the IAS 19 calculations are as follows: